 There is, of course, one final way to view God’s moral and ethical nature.
 That would be to assert that, while God cannot be “benevolent” in any way meaningful to us, it is just as invalid to call Him ambivalent or malevolent.
 In short, since He is infinite in power and scope, it’s impossible to qualify His morality by any human term.
 His nature doesn’t lend itself to description by humans using human language.

-The only rational conclusion one can come to, then, about the JCI God, is that it is not possible for Him to be benevolent or even ambivalent.
-Logically, the JCI God can only be malevolent.
+The only rational and logical conclusion one can come to, then, about the Abrahamic God, is that it is not possible for him/her/it to be benevolent or even ambivalent.
+Logically, the Abrahamic God can only be malevolent.